azmifareed/accessible-react-tabs/README.md

 It's possible to directly link to any given tab on a page using a query parameter name attached to each tab group with a prop.

-The tabs component fully operational in Chrome, Firefox, Safari and Edge.
+The tabs component is fully operational in Chrome, Firefox, Safari and Edge.

 ## How to run this project locally?